Thinking of taking up the fun, fascinating and rewarding hobby of RC helicopters, or just want to learn more about them?

 Provide you with Detailed Information & Knowledge, to answer your many questions & get you off on the right foot.
 Right stick actually :-)

 Saving you time, money, and frustration.

-Above all, I want you to have brilliant fun in your RC helicopter journey so you will passionately want to stick with the hobby for years to come.
+I want you to have brilliant fun in your RC helicopter journey so you will passionately want to stick with the hobby for years to come.
+In short, the same help and advice you would get if you joined an RC helicopter club and were getting an instructor's help.